fastlane/fastlane/CONTRIBUTING.md

 When submitting a new issue, please provide the following information:

-- The full stack trace and output when running `buildwatch`.
+- The full stack trace and output when running `watchbuild`.
 - The command and parameters you used to launch it.

 ### By providing this information it's much faster and easier to help you